ARCANEDEV/LaravelAssets/_docs/1-Installation-and-Setup.md

 ## Composer

-You can install this package via [Composer](http://getcomposer.org/) by running this command: `composer require arcanedev/laravel-assets`.
+You can install this package via [Composer](http://getcomposer.org/) by running this command: `composer require arcanedev/laravel-assets --dev`.

 ### Artisan commands